10 Ethics and Code of Conduct

 The University is also committed to the core values of honesty, integrity, respect for diversity, engagement in the community, and commitment to non-violence.
 As part of the University’s core values, employees are expected to promote the best interests of students; treat others with respect and civility; conduct University business with the highest level of ethical standards and integrity; utilize University resources in a manner that avoids waste, fraud, and abuse; and maintain a culturally rich and diverse environment in which to work and learn.
 This policy sets forth standards of conduct to support these core values and, in so doing, to protect the reputation, credibility, financial well-being, and legal obligations of the University.

-This policy applies to all employees of the University to include faculty and staff, whether employed full-time, part-time, or temporarily.
+This policy applies to all employees of the University whether employed full-time, part-time, or temporary, and includes student workers where appropriate.

 All employees of the University are expected to maintain the highest standards of honesty and integrity in the performance of their employment duties.
 Accordingly, the following are general standards of conduct related to an employee’s duty to the University.